Maximum Residue Levels (MRLs) and Import Tolerances (IT)

-Today, food manufactures no longer produce their commodities only for local markets but export these worldwide.
-Most food manufacturers use locally approved pesticides, which are not necessarily approved for use in other markets of their choice.
-If such food treated with locally approved plant protection products is to be exported internationally, it needs to meet Maximum Residue Levels (MRL) accepted in target markets.
+Today, food manufacturers no longer produce their commodities only for local markets but export these worldwide.
+Food manufacturers can use locally approved pesticides, which are not necessarily permitted for use in other markets of their choice.
+As soon as products are intended for international export, they have to meet Maximum Residue Levels (MRL) and Import Tolerances (IT) accepted in target markets.

 Definition of Maximum Residue Levels (MRL)